Divergence based Robust Estimation of the Tail Index through An Exponential Regression Model: The Exponential Regression Model for Tail Index Estimation and the Non-robust Maximum Likelihood

-Let us denote the left hand side of the above equation (\ref{EQ:ERM_def1}) by $Y_j$ for $j = 1, \ldots, k-1$.
-Then, asymptotically the distribution of $Y_j$ is the exponential with mean $\theta_j = \frac{\gamma }{1 - \left(\frac{j}{k+1}\right)^\gamma}$ that can be used to estimate the tail index $\gamma$.
-One important advantage of the above construction is that the values of $Y_j$s remains invariant under location and scale transformation of the data and so will be the corresponding estimator of $\gamma$ obtained using $Y_j$s; the estimator of tail index will also be independent of the measurement unit of the data.
+Let us denote the left hand side of Equation (\ref{EQ:ERM_def1}) by $Y_j$ for $j = 1, \ldots, k-1$.
+Then, asymptotically the distribution of $Y_j$ is exponential with mean $\theta_j = \frac{\gamma }{1 - \left(\frac{j}{k+1}\right)^\gamma}$ which can be used to estimate the tail index $\gamma$.
+One important advantage of the above construction is that the values of $Y_j$s remain invariant under location and scale transformation of the data and so will be the corresponding estimator of $\gamma$ obtained using $Y_j$s.
+So, the estimator of tail index will be independent of the measurement unit of the data.